Industrial Occupational Hygiene and Safety

 - Sampling and analysis of airborne agents

-Graduates receive a Bachelor of Science in Industrial Hygiene (BSIH) from one of the few undergraduate programs of its kind in the United States.
+Graduates receive a Bachelor of Science in Industrial Occupational Hygiene and Safety (BSOHS) from one of the few undergraduate programs of its kind in the United States.
 Utilizing strong links to Ohio’s manufacturing and industrial base, the program has had great success in connecting students with paid internships.
 These internships, while not required, can greatly enhance a student’s job prospects.
+Most students who seek employment in the profession readily obtain jobs that are well-paying with standard benefits and paid vacation.
+OHIO BSOHS graduates can expect to be placed on management tracks when hired, and will typically experience normal-to-rapid promotion (industry dependent).
+Occupational hygiene and safety is listed by the U.S. Department of Labor in the top 10 U.S. job growth areas for the foreseeable future.